Aims of income support for farmers

 EU farmers are under pressure from increasing global trade in food products and trade liberalisation.
 Developments in global markets increase competition, but also create new opportunities for the European agri-food sector.
 Additionally, globalisation and fluctuations in supply and demand have made agricultural market prices more volatile in recent years, adding to farmers’ concerns.

-These business uncertainties in agriculture justify the important role the public sector plays in ensuring a safety net for farmers’ income.
+These business uncertainties in agriculture, and the importance of ensuring the EU food production, justify the important role the public sector plays in ensuring a safety net for farmers’ income.

 Income support in practice